nas27/Statistical-Modelling-Project/README.md

 # Final-Project-Statistical-Modelling-with-Python

 ## Project/Goals
-This project seeks to explore python for data analytics, being able to utilize APIs effectively, employ data wrangling tactics that are transferable to other tech.
-I will be further using statistical modelling techniques to interpret and practice using packages to create models and start thinking about future uses.
+This project seeks to explore Python for data analytics, utilize APIs effectively, employ data wrangling tactics, exploratory data analysis, visualizations, a regression modelling.
+I will be further using statistical techniques to interpret and practice using Pandas and Numpy.

+### Structure:

+./data folder: csv files of dataframes
+./images: png files of data visualizations ./notebooks: analysis and coding work

 ## Process
 #### Step 1
-Started by checking out the API documentation and testing out a provided endpoint.
+Started by checking out the API documentation and tested out a Yelp/Foursquare endpoints.

 Ran the below GET req via Postman to confirm working data. http://api.citybik.es/v2/networks?fields=EcoBici,name,company

 ### Step 2
-Pull data from Foursquare and Yelp and start cleaning the data.
+Request data from Foursquare and Yelp and start exploring and cleaning the data.

 ### Step 3
 Combine the data if necessary.
-Ran into some issues with parsing, accidentally created tuples as a result of an extra comma.
-Got some NaN data in my combined dataframe.
-Future goal: fix this and produce a dataframe with combined data and remove redundant columns.
+Future goal: create an index in my loop when requesting data for later joins.

 ### Step 4
-Review statistically modelling and chose the simplest way forward as I am still learning how to employ these techniques properly.
+Review statistically modelling techniques.
-Interpret the calculations generated for me.
+Interpret the model programmatically generated for me.

 ## Results